Douugh Wealth Investment Outlook - Edition One

 In this edition, Douugh Wealth’s investment team takes a look into some key drivers which are influencing longer-term trends that shape our economy, society, and ultimately our investment decisions.
 To help you understand market dynamics and how they may affect your financial goals we are focussing on the impact of two key drivers, COVID-19, and inflation on Megatrends.

 These Megatrends can be seen in virtually all aspects of our lives - the way we work, our health, how we learn about the world, travel and holidays, how companies operate, what we buy, and how it's delivered to us.

-Our investment process focuses on four particular megatrends which we incorporate in our portfolios; Financial Technology, Artificial Intelligence (AI) & Robotics, BioTechnology, and Sustainability1.
+Currently, our investment process focuses on four particular megatrends which we incorporate into our portfolios; Financial Technology, Artificial Intelligence (AI) & Robotics, BioTechnology, and Sustainability1.

 COVID-19 has served as a tipping point in the acceleration in the adoption of services that support these megatrends in a number of ways.